ramono/ci-nav/README.md

 CodeIgniter Navigation Helper
 =============================

-Thi sis a small helper to create dynamic navigation menus in codeigniter.
+This is a small helper to create dynamic navigation menus in codeigniter.

 The idea is to easily have a way to show a simple list or paragraph menu with the current section highlighted.